Should You Delay Cataract Surgery?

 Meanwhile, posterior subcapsular cataracts – which develop on the cortex which sits underneath the lens capsule – can develop quickly and are more likely to affect younger people.

-Equally, diabetes, radiation and eye trauma can also cause rapidly developing cataracts – while smoking and the use of corticosteroids can speed cataracts’ development.
+Diabetes, radiation exposure and eye trauma can cause rapidly developing cataracts – while smoking and the use of corticosteroids can also speed up cataracts’ development.

 Download Information Pack